ardhika23/inventory_list/README.md

        path('json/<int:id>/', show_json_by_id, name='show_json_by_id'),
    ```

-4. **Creating a new HTML file named `create_product.html`**
+5. **Creating a new HTML file named `create_product.html`**

    At this point, I navigated to the templates subdirectory inside the main folder and crafted a new HTML file named `create_product.html`.
+This code is used for creating a web form to add new products  and submit them to the database.

    ```
    {% extends 'base.html' %}